Build the FAIR Implementation Profile

 The FAIR Implementation Profiles representing the implementation strategies of various communities can be used as the basis to optimize the reuse of existing FAIR-enabling resources and interoperation within and between domains.
 Ready-made and well-tested FAIR Implementation Profiles created by trusted communities can find widespread reuse among other communities, and vastly accelerate convergence onto well-informed FAIR implementations.

 The FAIR Convergence Matrix is an online platform that systematically guides self-identified communities in the decision process leading to optimal FAIR implementations and practices.
-The role of FIPs in catalyzing convergence, especially between domains, will be highlighted during the upcoming GO FAIR/ CODATA Convergence Symposium, November 27 to December 4, 2020 during the session “Report on FIPs Presymposium Workshops” on November 30th, 16h00-18h00 CET.
+The role of FIPs in catalyzing convergence, especially between domains, have been highlighted during the GO FAIR/ CODATA Convergence Symposium, November 27 to December 4, 2020 during the session “Report on FIPs Presymposium Workshops” (November 30th, 16h00-18h00 CET).

 FIP and Matrix development has been underway since November 2018.
 A large collection of early-version FIPs covering a broad spectrum of research domains has now been assembled and analyzed.
 FIP development continues to be actively pursued within the working group.